cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 #### Shared Secret Derivation

-The OPAQUE-3DH shared secret derive during the key exchange protocol is computed using the following function.
+The OPAQUE-3DH shared secret derived during the key exchange protocol is computed using the following function.

 ~~~